PayFabric/Portal/README.md

 # What is PayFabric?
-PayFabric is a payment service for developers which includes **Payment APIs** , **Hosted Checkout Page** and so on.
+PayFabric is a payment service for developers which includes **Payment APIs** , **Hosted Checkout Page**, **Customizable Themes** and more.
 Audiences of this document are developers who are ready to add payment features into their desktop, web or mobile applications.
 PayFabric has many outstanding features which help complete integrations quickly and gracefully.

 # Features